cleitonsouza01/trade/README.rst

 What problem does it solve?
 ---------------------------
-trade calculates the state of your assets after a series of market operations.
+trade calculates the state of assets after a series of occurrences with them.
-You inform a series of assets and derivatives, a series of operations with them, and trade tells how much money you invested in each asset, the profit and loss from buying, selling, day trading, performing option exercises and more.

-trade is focused in stock exchange, but not limited to it.

 trade is in alpha status, but you can already try it `live`_!